StefanoIncardone/kaylang/IDEAS.md

 # function arguments
 (dividend: i64; divisor: i64)

-# body of the function, can also be in the do single-statement form
+# body of the function
 {
     # we can name our return values
     return result = dividend / divisor, remainder = dividend % divisor;